uherman/txtv/README.md

-# Swedish text tv in the terminal
+# Swedish Text TV in the Terminal

-A client for reading swedish text tv in the terminal for us who want to read the news without having to open the browser.
+A simple and fast terminal client for browsing Swedish Text TV — for us who prefer reading the news without launching a web browser.

+This project is inspired by the now-unmaintained [txtv by voidcase](https://github.com/voidcase/txtv), which no longer works.

 ![image of the tui](assets/screenshot.png)

+## Features
+> 🗓️ Planned | ✅ Implemented
+- Display text tv pages as images ✅
+- Plaintext mode 🗓️

 ## Prerequisites